NYU Transfer Acceptance Rate and Requirements — 2024

 - Completed lower-level coursework within their intended major.

-NYU has a Community College Transfer Opportunity Program (CCTOP) that helps community college students enter the university.
+Additionally, there is a Community College Transfer Opportunity Program (CCTOP) that helps community college students enter the university.

 NYU Transfer GPA

 This school does not reveal their average GPA for successful transfer students.
 However, in our experience working with NYU transfers, you will have the best chance with a 3.7 or better.
-This is not to say that your chances are nonexistent with a GPA below that mark, but a 3.7-4.0 NYU transfer GPA will undoubtedly put you on the firmest ground.
+This is not to say that your chances are nonexistent with a GPA below that mark, but a 3.7-4.0 GPA will undoubtedly put you on the firmest ground.

 NYU Transfer Application Essays